nichin79/curl/README.md

 - Curl
 - BasicCurl

-BasicCurl extends Curl and will automatically use the curlopt's ssl_verifypeer and returntransfer.
-In addition it will automatically execute the curl
+BasicCurl extends Curl and will automatically use the curlopt's

+- ssl_verifypeer
+- returntransfer.
+  In addition it will also execute the curl automatically.

+If curlopt_returntransfer is set, the response can be retrieved with getResponse().

 `use Nichin79\Curl\BasicCurl;`
 OR